FDF Competition Information

-- Each Division I and Division II dance director must submit a total of four (4) USBS to the Director of Competition at the Dance Directors Briefing Thursday evening, January 11, 2018; two USBs must be submitted of the semi-final round and two USBs must be submitted of the final round.
+- Each Division I and Division II dance director must submit a total of four (4) USBS to the Director of Competition at the Dance Directors Briefing Thursday Night; two USBs must be submitted of the semi-final round and two USBs must be submitted of the final round.

-- Each Division III dance director must submit two (2) USBs to the Director of Competition at the Dance Director’s Briefing Thursday evening of FDF WEEKEND.
+- Each Division III dance director must submit two (2) USBs to the Director of Competition at the Dance Director’s Briefing Thursday Night of FDF WEEKEND.

 Props are defined as any non-human objects that are incorporated into performances at FDF for the purpose of aesthetics or preserving a tradition.
 While the usage of props may greatly enhance a group’s presentation they can also greatly detract from the quality of a performance by distracting from the presentation of dance and song.
 Before deciding to use props in your performance please consult with other experienced persons to decide if using props will improve the quality of your show.